Download our booking form here.

 If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.

-In order to process your booking, on the go need to collect certain personal details from you.
+In order to process your booking, the Company needs to collect certain personal details from you.
 These details will usually include the names and addresses of party members, credit/debit or other payment details and special requirements such as those relating to any disability or medical condition that may affect the holiday arrangements.
 We take full responsibility for ensuring that proper security measures are in place to protect your information.

 We must pass some information on to the relevant suppliers of your travel arrangements (airlines, hotels, transport companies etc.).
 Such suppliers may be outside continental Europe if your holiday is to take place or involve suppliers outside these countries.
 The information may also be provided to security or credit checking companies, public authorities such as customs/immigration if required by them, or as required by law.

-Hotel images featured in our brochures are used for illustration purposes only.
+Hotel images featured in our brochures and website are used for illustration purposes only.
 Your specific hotel (where hotel accommodation is included as part of your chosen tour) may differ from the representation provided.
-Clients agree that any images taken of their likeness whilst a participant on our tours by on the go or through the supply of image(s) by fellow clients can be used in any form of on the go media.
+Clients agree that any images taken of their likeness whilst a participant on tours provided by the Company or through the supply of image(s) by fellow clients can be used in any form of media for the Company.

 The Contract constituted by the Company’s acceptance of the Client’s booking subject to these Booking Conditions shall constitute the entire agreement between the Client and the Company in relation to the relevant booking, and shall exclude all other terms and conditions (except for the relevant suppliers’ conditions and any applicable international conventions) and shall supersede all prior or contemporaneous communication or information provided.